 However, harming an intruder after they cease to present a threat stops being considered ‘reasonable force’ and becomes ‘excessive force’, or even ‘assault’ in the eyes of the law.

 If it can be proved that the person protecting themselves acted in a manner that they believed was necessary at the time and that the force used was proportional to the violence offered, then it’s likely that no criminal charges will be pressed.
 However, by its very nature, this can be difficult to judge, so it is best to always err on the side of caution.

 What Does This Mean for Security Staff?

 Keep in mind that, in most cases, trespassing is not a criminal offence, though legal action can be taken both for and against trespassers, depending on the circumstances of the transgression.

 A door supervisor has the right to refuse admission to anybody that appears to be violating the rules of the premises, as well as any criminal or licensing laws, or else if they are simply unwelcome from the point-of-view of the establishment or its owner(s).

-Door supervisors also have the right to eject people (by force, if necessary) from the premises if those people meet any or all of the criteria above.
+Door supervisors also have the right to search and eject people (by force, if necessary) from the premises if those people meet any or all of the criteria above.

 Should the person somehow gain entry after being turned away at the door, maybe being alerted by someone watching CCTV, or attempt to stay after being asked to leave, they are trespassing and should be asked to leave or else escorted to the nearest exit.